AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/Z2i3FlM.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go to this link https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1 .
-Hit the copy button and head back over to DC-1 and paste the copied content into powershell.
-All the following code does is essentially creates a whole lot of different random made up user accounts within the active directory so we can get a better understanding of how it should look inside an actual Domain.
+Go to the following link: https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1.
+Click the copy button, head back to DC-1, and paste the copied content into PowerShell.
+All this code does is create a large number of randomly generated user accounts within Active Directory, allowing us to better understand how it should look in an actual domain.
 </p>
 <br />